danielharrell/open-eyes-lect-2017-18/Outline_of_Lecture.md

 But there is a final reason to wonder about the word "open", which brings me to my lecture tonight.
 For if we do consider openness a state of being, and try to make further sense of it, we quickly encounter a paradox.
-I will introduce this paradox in the first part of my lecture; explore it further in a second part; and try to resolve it in a final part.
+And this paradox will concern me in the first part of my lecture.
+Yet this first paradox leads to a second paradox, which will concern me in the second part of my lecture.
+And in a final part,
+I will try to resolve both paradoxes.

 [Back to top](#top)